-LCD – Liquid Crystal Display is an energy efficient flat panel display, electronic visual display, or video display that uses the light modulating properties of liquid crystals.
+LCD – Liquid Crystal Display is an energy-efficient flat panel display, electronic visual display, or video display that uses liquid crystal light modulating properties.
 LCDs are used in computer monitors, televisions, instrument panels, aircraft cockpit displays, signage, video players, gaming devices, clocks, watches, calculators, and telephones.

-LED – light-emitting diodide.
-LEDs have many advantages over incandescent light sources including lower energy consumption, longer lifetime, improved physical robustness, smaller size, lower heat and faster switching.
+LED – light-emitting diode.
+LEDs have many advantages over incandescent light sources, including lower energy consumption, longer lifetime, improved physical robustness, smaller size, lower heat and faster switching.
 Used in aviation lighting, automotive headlamps, advertising, general lighting, traffic signals and camera flashes.

-Laser – a device that amplifies light waves and concentrates them in a narrow, very intense beam.
+A laser is a device that amplifies light waves and concentrates them in a narrow, intense beam.